openmobilehub/omh-auth/README.md

 See example and check the full documentation and add custom implementation at our [Wiki](https://github.com/openmobilehub/omh-auth/wiki).

-Additionally for more information about the OMH Map functions, [Docs](https://openmobilehub.github.io/omh-auth).
+Additionally for more information about the OMH Auth functions, [Docs](https://openmobilehub.github.io/omh-auth).

 ## Contributing